Today I came across a bike I initially perceived as an abomination. I soon discovered this side by side bicycle was the Buddy Bike.

 The Buddy Bike or side by side bicycle is a concept that dates back to the end of the 19th century likely originating in England though there have been different iterations throughout the years.
 Fledgling versions of this bicycle built for two were often used by young men to court women of interest.
 Proximity to one another was naturally intimate and conversation was easy, thus coining the term “sociable” bike.

-While never reaching common status, the bikes were manufactured in the 80s and branded under the name ‘Bike Buddy.’
+Robert C. Barrett invented the modern version in 1979 and sold the patent, where it was manufactured in the 80s and branded under the name ‘Bike Buddy.’
 Unfortunately the company went under and these bikes are no longer commercially produced.
 However variations continue to emerge at a grassroots level thanks to homemade engineering.

 When it comes to riding, both passengers pedal using cranked pedals arranged on opposite sides.
 Steering and braking is controlled from the left while the person on the right holds onto a stationary handlebar.
 Opinions among some suggest that passengers should be of equal weight to minimize any chance of tipping over.
 Situations of severe weight discrepancy may transform the bike into a trebuchet.
 However patents would suggest otherwise as seats and handlebars can be staggered to different heights allowing riders to inter-fit transversely while still maintaining a center of gravity between them.